m-h-s-m-h-s/Chrome_ExT/README.md

 ## ✨ Key Features

 -   **Privacy-Focused Permissions**: The extension uses the `activeTab` permission instead of broad `host_permissions`, meaning it only has access to a site when the user actively clicks on the extension icon.
+-   **Product Page Detection**: The extension first verifies that you're on a Product Detail Page (PDP) using a confidence scoring system that checks for action buttons, prices, product images, and other e-commerce indicators.
--   **Intelligent Brand Detection**: The extension uses a sophisticated, score-based "voting" system to determine if a supported brand is present on the page.
-It runs on all page types, including search results and homepages.
+-   **Intelligent Brand Detection**: Once a PDP is confirmed, the extension uses a sophisticated, score-based "voting" system to determine if a supported brand is present on the page.
 -   **Accurate Brand Detection**: Uses a robust "voting" system based on **whole-word matching** to accurately identify brands from a dynamically loaded list.
 -   **Dynamic Brand & Cashback Management**: The list of supported brands is managed in a simple `BrandList.csv` file, which is loaded dynamically.
 This allows for easy updates without requiring a new version of the extension.
 Cashback is displayed as "up to 33%".
 -   **Robust Overlay Handling**: Implements a sophisticated `MutationObserver` to watch for other extensions or site elements that might cover the notification, dynamically re-adjusting its `z-index` to always win the "z-index war."